maziac/DeZog/documentation/ReverseEngineeringUsage.md

 To make it more clear: there are 2 main differences to developing a new program with an assembler.
 - Instead of running the assembler on your .asm file(s) you have to write the reverse engineered assembler file, **a list file**, yourself.
-DeZog supports you b providing a disassembly of the source code portion that you are currently investigating.
+DeZog supports you by providing a disassembly of the source code portion that you are currently investigating.
 This disassembly can be copied to your list file together with comments and renamed labels to make it human readable.
 - While the debug session is running you can re-read the list file and it's labels.
 I.e. as soon as you have commented the disassembly or renamed labels they are immediately taken into use.
 This improves the turn-around cycle a lot.